Low Debt Quality Stocks: Canada (TSX) — 25-Year Backtest

 Limitations

 No transaction costs.
 Switching 35 stocks once per year has friction.
-Bid-ask spreads, brokerage commissions, and market impact aren't modeled.
+Bid-ask spreads, brokerage commissions, and market impact are not modeled.
 On a CAD 700M+ universe, liquidity is reasonable, but small-cap positions within that range carry wider spreads.
 Real-world returns would be slightly lower.

 Survivorship bias.
 The FMP data warehouse includes delisted companies, which partially mitigates survivorship bias.
 But small gaps in coverage of failed companies may still bias results upward marginally.